595645330/CPSC-310/D2-contrib_ss11k5.md

 1.  final test pass rate: 96% line coverage rate: 100%

-2. I wrote the check function in the helper function, part of the parsing html functions in helper.
+2. I wrote the check function in the helper function, part of the parsing html functions in helper, and I made all the changes to our EQ,GT,IS.. functions.
     I also wrote the error handling cases, so that our code can reject 400 and 424 errors.
 And I worked on the unit tests to make our line coverage 100%.